Jaba-B/classes/README.md

 ## Tasks

 ### Vehicle
-You need to implement the functionality to create vehicles.
+Implement the functionality to create vehicles.
 All vehicles must implement the BaseVehicle interface.
-- Each type of vehicle has a fuel consumption and fuel level.
+- Each type of a vehicle has fuel consumption and fuel level
-- When the engine starts, fuel consumption starts at fuelConsumption every second.
+- When an engine starts, fuel consumption starts, and fuel consumption continues every second
-- Refueling restores the maximum fuel level.
+- Refueling restores the maximum fuel level
-- Each vehicle must have model name and vendor name.
+- Each vehicle must have a model's name and vendor's name.

 You must implement Cars.
 It should remain possible to implement new types of vehicles.

 | Type  | Tank capacity | Startup Consumption | Work Consumption |